Financing and investment policies

-Our policies apply to eight sectors
+Our policies apply to nine sectors

 While recognizing each country’s right to defend its interests and protect its national security, the Group remains aware of the specific ESG risks posed by the defense sector, including the status of certain weapons, their potential use, as well as the risk of corruption.

 This activity provides a source of revenue and ensures subsistence for millions of people living in developing countries.
 However, operating palm oil plantations can have a range of negative effects on local communities, climate change and ecosystems.

 Wood pulp is a major source of revenue that ensures a standard of living for millions of people in developed and emerging countries.
 However, as the demand for paper-based products grows over the next decade, this development will have a major impact on our planet’s environment.

 Countries that have chosen to develop their nuclear industries emphasize the positive impact of nuclear, especially on economic development, energy security and reducing greenhouse gas emissions.
 By publishing this policy, BNP Paribas aims to ensure that the projects it helps to finance comply with all principles for monitoring and reducing the environmental and social impacts of the nuclear energy sector.

 Coal can contribute to the economic development of certain countries by providing access to affordable and reliable electricity and supporting energy independence.
 For this reason, these countries must strike a balance between the growing demand for access to electricity and economic development, as well as the need to reduce CO2 emissions resulting from human activities – an essential step in limiting climate change.